thewca/wca-regulations/wca-regulations_2012.md

 ## Article 2: Competitors

 - 2a) Any person may compete in a WCA competition, if he:
-    - 2a1) complies with WCA Regulations;
+    - 2a1) Complies with WCA Regulations.
-    - 2a2) meets the competition requirements, which must be clearly announced before the competition;
+    - 2a2) Meets the competition requirements, which must be clearly announced before the competition.
-    - 2a3) is not suspended by WCA Board.
+    - 2a3) Is not suspended by WCA Board.
 - 2b) Competitors below the age of 18 must obtain consent from their parent(s)/guardian(s) to register and compete.
 - 2c) Competitors must provide all information required by the organisation team (minimally comprising: name, country, date of birth, gender, contact information, selected events) for their registration to be considered complete.
     - 2c1) A competitor shall not be eligible to compete without a completed registration, as determined by the organisation team.